-Louise Carter arrived at the turn of the Century, September 2000 from Cranbrook School, Kent where she taught Biology and Chemistry for four years and was Assistant Head of Public Examinations.
-At Stowe, she has been UHM to Nugent girls and more recently a Sixth Form tutor, supporting those students wanting to study veterinary medicine as well as dentistry, marine biology, zoology and paleontology.
-Louise was appointed Head of Biology in 2014 and is thoroughly looking forward to her new role as Stanhope Houseparent.
-Louise has two children, Toby (13) and Lilly (10) who like their mother, are sports enthusiasts.
-They are both cross-country runners, as well as athletes for their county, Northampton and Rugby.
-Whilst Toby plays football regularly for U14 Wootton Whites, Lilly is an avid gymnast.
-Toby joined the Bruce Third Form in September, as a Day Boy and Lilly attends Beachborough Prep School.
+I arrived at the turn of the Century, September 2000 from Cranbrook School, Kent where I taught Biology and Chemistry for four years and was Assistant Head of Public Examinations.
+At Stowe, I have been UHP to Nugent girls and more recently a Sixth Form Tutor, supporting those pupils wanting to study veterinary medicine as well as dentistry, marine biology, zoology and paleontology.
+I was appointed Head of Biology in 2014.

 In the Stanhope community the girls quickly discover a sense of belonging and soon develop life-long friendships.
 We take great care to provide a convivial atmosphere and to create the right resources for both study and leisure.